- US Online Poker

 Yet, the lottery is extremely concerned that online casinos will cannibalize its revenue.
 And because of a lower tax rate, the budget office believes that cannibalization will cost the state millions of dollars each year.

-Will online casinos cannibalize Michigan’s online lottery?
+Will online casinos in Michigan cannibalize the states’s online lottery?

 The truth is, no one really knows.

 Beyond that, online slot machines are also more evolved when it comes to features, gameplay and selection.
 And with a lower tax rate, online slots should theoretically have a better return to player (RTP) than the lottery’s instant win games.

 That said, all available evidence points to online casino trivially cannibalizing the lottery, or being beneficial.

 The budget office spent plenty of time talking about cannibalization.
 But it overlooked a critical area: Online casinos will infuse the state’s gambling ecosystem with a lot of new players and money.

 Even in its doomsday scenario, where 15% of online casino is poached from the lottery, that means that 85% of the revenue would be new money.
 And just like some lottery players will spend money at online casinos, there will be online casino players that spend money on online lottery products.
 The cannibalization goes both ways.

 Finally, plenty of people partake in both activities.
 Once a person puts some virtual nickels in an online slot machine, he or she doesn’t cease all other gambling activity.